Transparency in Supply Chain (TISC) Statement

 The DIC Group Code of Business Conduct prohibits forced or compulsory labour and child labour.
 The DIC Group Code of Business Conduct applies to all companies in the Group including those identified above.

-We also have in place a policy to protect whistleblowers who highlight to us any risk of slavery or human trafficking within our businesses.
+The Group also has in place a policy to protect whistleblowers who highlight to us any risk of slavery or human trafficking within our businesses.

 4. Due Diligence Processes